Stylized Water 2

 - A slope factor is calculated, based on the configured angle and falloff.

-- Surface Foam is also drawn on slopes, and gradually becomes less visible as the water flattens out.
+- Surface Foam is again drawn on slopes, and gradually becomes less visible as the water flattens out.
 A “Slope Foam” parameter becomes available to control this.

 - A separate normal map texture can be used, visible only on slopes.